 What started out as a normal evening in the local pub for 2 friends, turned into a merrily drunken evening in said pub, and led to Moonstones Ltd (Fareham Florist) being created.
 Neither friend has ever looked back since (or so we tell people :) ).

-I (Sarah) already had 19 years experience as a florist under my belt at the time, having been lucky enough to work for (and with) some of the best florists in the country, when the decision was made; the fact my boss was selling her business to untrained flower arrangers made leaving much easier to do
+I (Sarah) already had 19 years experience as a florist under my belt at the time (I have many, many, many more than that now) having been lucky enough to work for (and with) some of the best florists in the country, when the decision was made; the fact my boss was selling her business to untrained flower arrangers made leaving much easier to do

 Once the idea and rough plans had been laid down, the company set up and registered, the next thing on the list was to find premises.
 This proved to be not as easy as we thought it would be.
 With both myself and Clive living in Fareham, around the Highlands Road area, it was settled on the local shopping precinct as our base.
 As it was, a shop had just become available and 3 more new builds were about to be, so it seemed like the ideal location.
 However when I contacted the agents about the properties, I found (to much dismay) one of the shops had just had the lease signed and was to be a floral design shop.
 The difference between floral designers and florists is not that great, but neither of us had the heart to then take on one of the new builds and trample on the feet of the new floral shop owners, so we were forced to look further afield.